- Coronaviruses including SARS-CoV, SARS-CoV-2, MERS-CoV, and common cold virus NL63

 Our Solution

-These dsRNAs could be used both to prevent infection as well to treat patients after they contract viral diseases, and may be particularly useful when administered via inhalation or intranasally.
-They can also be used to treat other conditions that would benefit from IFN induction (e.g., cancer, autoimmune diseases), as well as bacterial, fungal, and parasitic infections.
+These novel dsRNAs could be used both to prevent infection as well to treat patients after they have been infected, and may be particularly useful when administered via inhalation or intranasally.
+They can also be used to treat bacterial, fungal, and parasitic infections.
 In addition, they could serve as an adjuvant to enhance the efficacy of existing vaccines.
-This RNA theraputic is short in length (~20 base pairs), fully chemically defined, and easily synthesized, making it highly amenable to commercial manufacturing.
+For cancer indications, these novel dsRNAs would simply be administered to patients intravenously.

 Want to license this technology?